GLOBAL MARKETS-Investors rush to bonds on economy fears

 Even so, appetite for riskier assets was in short supply.

-MSCI's all-country world equity index fell 1.8 percent, while the FTSEurofirst 300 index index of top European shares shed more than 2 percent, wiping out this year's gains.
+MSCI's all-country world equity index fell 1.6 percent, while the FTSEurofirst 300 index index of top European shares fell more than 2 percent, wiping out this year's gains.

 Copper sank to its lowest level this year on global growth concerns, and market measures of investor anxiety spiked.
-The CBOE Volatility index jumped more than 5 percent and the Euro STOXX 50 volatility index rose 3.1 percent.
+The CBOE Volatility index jumped more than 5 percent and the Euro STOXX 50 volatility index rose 3.1 percent, paring earlier gains of more than 7 percent.

 "I highly doubt the selling will abate today, especially with all the European turmoil going on" said Tom Donino, co-head of trading at First New York Securities.

-Gold shot up more than 3 percent, its best one-day rise in more than two years, on speculation U.S. authorities could unveil another round of monetary easing to boost growth.
-Spot gold hit a high above $1,600 an ounce.
+Gold prices reversed early losses to rally 3 percent on speculation U.S. authorities could unveil another round of monetary easing to boost growth.
+Spot gold hit a high of $1,613.70 an ounce.

 * Amphastar announces the receipt of a CRL for Intranasal Naloxone for the emergency treatment of opioid overdose